It’s Fandango’s Flashback Friday! A year ago on this exact date, I created this story for a MindLoveMisery’s Menagerie prompt.

 Dinah liked to think of herself as a realist, immune to faerie tales, knights in shining armor, and dreams that can’t come true.
-That’s kid stuff, she told herself, and Dinah was no kid.
-She was tough, capable, and independent.
+That’s bullshit kid stuff, she told herself, and Dinah was no kid.
+She was tough, capable, independent, and yes, jaded.

-Yet, deep down inside, there was a tiny part of her that wished more than anything that dreams could come true, that there really was someone out there for her who would whisk her away to a life filled with magic and love.
+Yet, deep down inside, there was a tiny part of her that wished that her dreams really could come true, that there really was someone out there for her who would whisk her away to a life filled with magic and love.

 Pffft!
 The chances of that happening were about the same as the tooth faerie getting stuck in my chimney.

 Dinah had tried to find love numerous times; countless dates, fix-ups, hook-ups, even online dating.
 It had all been a waste of time.
 All she got out of it was a broken heart and enough humiliation to last a lifetime.
 It turned out that there was not someone for everybody, and Dinah was okay with that.
 She had her career and her four cats to keep her warm.

 Then, her friend Julie called to tell her that she’d found the perfect guy, and Dinah just had to meet him.

 “Again?”
 Dinah replied.
 “This is about the eighth perfect guy you’ve found for me.”